 The Quorum Court exercises local legislative authority for the affairs of the county.
 These include:

-Fix the number an compensation of county employees
+Fix the number and compensation of county employees

-- The power to level taxes and appropriate public funds for the expenses of the county
+The power to levy taxes and appropriate public funds for the expenses of the county